-For more anime real locations of Weathering With You don’t forget to check out:
+For more anime real locations of Weathering With You, don’t forget to check out this post below:

-Also in DiverCity is the Kinnikuman Kin29Shop!
-Also known as Ultimate Muscle, the classic over the top wrestling series has its own store!
+Another attraction in DiverCity is the Kinnikuman Kin29Shop!
+Also known as Ultimate Muscle, the classic over-the-top wrestling series has its own store!

-Art from the series lines the walls and there’s tons of goods for fans.
+Art from the series lines the walls and there’s tons of merch for fans!

 You can find everything from t-shirts to boxers, figures to posters, so it’s a must if you want a slice of Kinnikuman history right in the middle of hyper-modern Odaiba.

 DiverCity is home to a JUMP Shop, a store dedicated to all things Shonen Jump.
-It has tons of goods from across many Jump series.
+It has tons of merch and goods from across many Jump series.